Badges and Registration

 Yes!
 Coverage for this event will take place over Twitch and YouTube throughout the weekend.
-Please check the North America International Championships hub page for more details as they become available.
+Please check the Europe International Championships hub page for more details as they become available.

 How do I register for side events?

-Registration for side events must be done on-site.
+Registration for side events can be done on-site or online.
 Please look for the on-site registration area for more information on registering for side events.

 What side events are offered at this event?

-Specific information on side events will be posted online on the main North America International Championships information page.
+Specific information on side events will be posted online on the main Europe International Championships information page.